“Hypnotherapy has the HIGHEST SUCCESS RATE of ANY form of therapy for smokers wishing to quit” – New Scientist – 1992

 Stop Smoking with Hypnosis

-When smokers try to stop with other methods, they can become angry, resentful, experience feeling of being deprived.
-This is caused by the feeling that they have “lost” something from their life.
-There is a gap or a void.
+Smokers try to stop smoking using methods that make them angry, resentful, and experiencing a feeling of being deprived.
+This feeling that they have “lost” something from their life is like a gap or a void.
 Something is “missing”.
-The beauty of hypnosis, and the way we use hypnosis in particular, is that it removes this feeling of deprivation.
+The reason for the success of hypnosis is that it removes this feeling of deprivation.
 It removes the need and/or the desire to smoke.
-You won’t need useless aids, gimmicks, or substitutes.
-No nicotine gum or patches.
-No inhalers or nasal sprays.
-No needles or lasers.
-All that you have to do with hypnosis is sit back in a nice comfortable chair and relax.
+When using hypnosis to quit smoking You won’t need useless aids, gimmicks, or substitutes.
+There is no need for nicotine gum or patches.
+You can throw away the inhalers or nasal sprays and most definitely you won’t need needles or lasers.
+All that you have to do, to get success with hypnosis is sit back in a nice comfortable chair and relax.
 It doesn’t get much easier than that.

 Our Unique Approach